 I use it in wet hair, directly after washing.
 Once everything’s completely dry, I scrunch out any leftover “hardness”.
 And then I have super soft and shiny hair.

 If you are like me and don’t like your hair feeling too stiff or “sticky” after using gel, give this one a try.

 The dippity-do Girls With Curls Gelée* deserves the first points for having such a cute name.
 But it doesn’t only shine when it comes to branding.

 This gel is absolutely curly girl-approved: No silicones, parabens, mineral oils or drying alcohols.

-Like the DevaCurl gel, it contains some proteins.
-However, this product only lists one protein, so the total amount is probably significantly smaller.
+However, this product only lists one protein, so the total amount is likely not an issue.